Microbiology and Immunology Faculty Research Descriptions

 Paul J. Brett, Ph.D., Professor.
 Research in the Brett laboratory focuses on elucidating the molecular mechanisms used by Burkholderia pseudomallei to cause disease in humans and animals.
 The main goal of Dr. Brett's research is to identify correlates of antigen-induced immunity against B. pseudomallei and use this information to develop safe, affordable and effective vaccines to prevent infections caused by this important bacterial pathogen.

-Mary N. Burtnick, Ph.D., Associate Professor.
+Mary N. Burtnick, Ph.D., Professor.
 Research in the Burtnick laboratory focuses on characterizing virulence factors and protective antigens expressed by Burkholderia pseudomallei, the causative agent of melioidosis.
 The main objective of these studies is to identify antigens that can be used to develop novel vaccines, diagnostics and immune assays to combat melioidosis.
 Dr. Burtnick currently directs and teaches in the Microbiology and Immunology, B.S. program.

 Deanna Colton, Ph.D.
 Teaching Assistant Professor.
 Dr. Colton has five years of experience in teaching with a focus on microbiology courses but has also taught biology and anatomy and physiology.
 She is the instructor for Introduction to Microbiology (MICR 276) and will help with other courses such as Medical Microbiology and Immunology (MICR 300).